 Who is Eligible?

 The tuition exchange program is a scholarship program provided by MICA.
-Full time faculty and staff who have worked continually at the college for at least three years are eligible to apply on behalf of their dependent children (i.e., children claimed on the employee's federal income tax return, or children named to receive support for education in either a separation agreement or divorce decree).
+Full-time, benefit eligible employees in the first semester beginning after two years of continuous full-time employment are eligible to apply on behalf of their dependent children (i.e., children claimed on the employee's federal income tax return, or children named to receive support for education in either a separation agreement or divorce decree).
 Only one scholarship will be allowed per employee.

 Is a Scholarship Guaranteed to All Eligible Applicants?